Specifications are contravariant

 In the context of anything that has to be implemented or supported, supporting more things is *bad*, and contravariance is the reason.

 When you add a feature to a standalone program, users get to use it.
 Hooray!
 There might be other reasons to think twice about it, but at least functionality is a positive.

 But when you add a feature to a protocol or specification, what happens isn't that implementers get new functionality.
 What happens is that they all have to do extra work.
 And if they don't, incompatibility!
 Specifications are *contravariant*.

-Do you think you're making your spec easier to use by making everything case insensitive, allowing optional whitespace everywhere just because you can, giving single and double quotes the same meaning, having multiple names for things, and making some characters equivalent to others?
+Do you think you're making your spec easier to use by making everything case insensitive, allowing *optional* whitespace everywhere just because you can (HTTP headers), giving single and double quotes the same meaning, having multiple names for things, and making some characters equivalent to others (markdown emphasis and list markers)?
 You're wrong.
 You're making it a bug-infested mess.
 Stop it.
 Get some help.